ECG-Kroboland power saga: We’re ready to pay bills – MP

 He explained that what is important is for the power to be restored for the people of the area to bring back all economic activities in the area.

-He said the people of Kroboland have been paying bills from time immemorial adding that the Chief of Kroboland who was a one-time board member of the Volta River Authority (VRA) paid bills.
+He said the people of Krobo have been paying bills from time immemorial, adding that the chief of Krobo, who was a one-time board member of the Volta River Authority (VRA), paid bills.

 So, "we know we must pay bills" stressing further that "what led to the bad situation between ECG and the people of the area was a mistake."